Russell Hunter: Callan

-His most memorable role was the timid, smelly petty criminal, Lonely, unlikely accomplice to a clinical spy-cum-assassin, in the downbeat 1967 television spy series Callan.
+Hunter portrayed the timid, smelly, petty criminal Lonely, unlikely accomplice to a clinical spy-cum-assassin, in the downbeat 1967 television spy series Callan.
 Reportedly, he said of his identification with Lonely that "I take more baths than I might have playing other parts.
 When Lonely was in the public eye I used only the very best toilet water and a hell of a lot of aftershave."

 After playing Costard in a BBC television production of Love's Labour's Lost (1965), Hunter was cast as Lonely in ITV's "Armchair Theatre" production A Magnum for Schneider in 1967, which introduced the secret agent Callan to the screen.
 Four series followed (1967, 1969–72).
 Hunter and Edward Woodward reprised their roles in both a 1974 feature film of the same name and, seven years later, in the television film Wet Job, by which time Lonely had gone straight, got married and was running a plumbing company called Fresh and Fragrant.
 The title plays on "wet job", the euphemism for murder or assassination.